axonivy-market/doc-factory/doc-factory/doc/source/doc-factory/callable-processes.rst

 Callable Processes
 ==================

-Two Callable Processes are available from the AddOns project and at your disposal, to cover a maximum of your needs in the letter production.
+Two Callable Processes are available from the DocFactory project and at your service, to cover a maximum of your needs in the letter production.
 They use three kinds of Java Objects to perform their task.